BasicOS

 The objective of this project is to complete the C code of a dictionary management system.
 This system is built upon two components:

-• A file, storing word (in alphabetical order, or not),
+• A file, storing words (in alphabetical order, or not),

-• A C program, performing operations on the dictionary.
+• A C program called words, performing operations on the dictionary.
 This program reads arguments from the command line, including commands to be performed on the dictionary (e.g., looking for a word), and returns an answer in the terminal.

 System specification